Kangaroo Valley NSW (a perfect getaway from Sydney!)

 Where is Kangaroo Valley NSW?

 If you are wondering ‘what’s on in Sydney’ and don’t mind a bit of a drive, the Kangaroo Valley NSW should be your next destination to visit.
-Kangaroo Valley NSW offers everything and most suits for travelers looking for relax and less travelled destination from Sydney.
+Kangaroo Valley NSW offers everything and most suits travelers looking for a relax and less traveled destination from Sydney.
 Many travelers asked what are the things to do in Kangaroo Valley?
-It’s an endless list and few of highlights these.
+It’s an endless list and a few highlights these.
 It is beautiful countryside you can immerse yourself with lush green.
 Why not local foods like best meat pies and do few outdoor activities such as kayaking.
 In addition, there are a couple of boutique wineries that you can book for wine tasting.